Icinga/icinga2/doc/03-monitoring-basics.md

 does not overwrite other dependencies and implicitly sets `disable_notifications = true` and `states = [ Up ]` for all service objects.

+You may fine-tune this depedency with the `recovery_time` attribute to express how long after a host recovery a service may be expected to be operational again.

 Service checks are still executed.
 If you want to prevent them from happening, you can apply the following dependency to all services setting their host as `parent_host_name` and disabling the checks. `assign where true` matches on all `Service` objects.